Performance Enhancement using Developmental Approaches, Dynamic Assessment and Education Theory.

-Interviews are conducted by the PSU, taking psycho-social perspective.
-Key aspects of the medical training journey to date will be explored as well as the interaction between the GP trainees’ personal, professional and education lives, in the context of their vocational training scheme.
+Interviews are conducted by the Professional Support Unit, taking a psycho-social perspective.
+Key aspects of the medical training journey to date will be explored as well as the interaction between the GP trainees’ personal, professional and education lives, in the context of the vocational training scheme.

-At the final stage the educator will go over the consultations with the GP Trainees and give structured in-depth feedback.
-Self-regulated action techniques will be discussed and how to implement these in practice.
+At the final stage the educator will review the consultations with the GP Trainees and give structured in-depth feedback.
+Self-regulated action techniques will be discussed and how to implement these into practice.

-The GP Trainees may choose to share their experience of PERFECT DAY with their clinical supervisor.
+GP Trainees may choose to share their experience of PERFECT DAY with their educational/ clinical supervisor.

 Why this intervention?